General Electric Company’s (GE) Marketing Mix or 4Ps – Analysis

 2. GE online stores

 Authorized distributors and sales representatives are the main places or venues that General Electric Company uses to distribute its products.
-For example, the company has distributors in Japan, United Kingdom, Switzerland, and Egypt, among other countries, for data center solutions, lighting contactors, transformers, and other products.
+For example, the company has distributors and representatives in Japan and the United Kingdom for data center solutions and other products.
 Different markets require different management tactics for selling GE’s products.
-The conglomerate’s strategies are designed to ensure business competitiveness through appropriate distribution places.
+The company’s marketing strategy is designed to ensure business competitiveness through appropriate distribution channels.
 The company also has online stores for some of its operating segments, such as the GE Grid Solutions Online Store.
-The distribution approach in this component of General Electric’s marketing mix or 4Ps indicates reliance on entities that are authorized to represent the business in target markets.
+The distribution approach in this component of General Electric’s marketing mix indicates reliance on entities that are authorized to represent the business in target markets.

 The promotion component of the marketing mix or 4P sets the tactics for marketing communications to reach and persuade target customers.
 In General Electric’s case, these tactics prioritize direct marketing, which is typical in many of the various industries where the business operates.
-For example, firms in the digital healthcare equipment market use direct marketing as a main promotional tactic.
-Nonetheless, as a diversified conglomerate, GE uses its promotional tactics at varying extents, depending on market dynamics and related strategic management concerns.
+For example, firms in the avionics market use direct marketing as a main promotional tactic.
+GE uses its promotional tactics to varying extents, depending on market dynamics and related strategic management concerns.
 The following tactics are applied in General Electric Company’s promotional mix or marketing communications mix:

 1. Direct marketing (primary)